-Having established that \PROPS{} improves data efficiency, we now investigate if \PROPS{} is appropriately adjusting the data distribution of the replay buffer by comparing the sampling error achieved throughout training with \PROPS{} and \PPOBuffer{}.
-Training with \PROPS{} produces a different sequence of target policies than training with \PPOBuffer{} produces.
-To provide a fair comparison, we compute sampling error for \PPOBuffer{} using the target policy sequence produced by \PROPS{}.
-More concretely, we fill a second replay buffer with on-policy samples collected by the \textit{target policies} produced while training with \PROPS{} and then compute the sampling error using data in this buffer.
+Having established that PROPS improves data efficiency, we now investigate if PROPS is appropriately adjusting the data distribution of the buffer by comparing the sampling error achieved throughout training with PROPS and PPO-Buffer.
+Training with PROPS produces a different sequence of target policies than training with PPO-Buffer produces.
+To provide a fair comparison, we compute sampling error for PPO-Buffer using the target policy sequence produced by PROPS.
+More concretely, we fill a second buffer with on-policy samples collected by the \textit{target policies} produced while training with PROPS and then compute the sampling error using data in this buffer.